Cantonese on Windows

 * Windows can technically read out Cantonese text (Text-to-Speech).
 However, a 3rd party app is required to do this easily.

 ** Windows 11 supports Cantonese Dictation (Speech-to-Text).
-However, the majority of Windows users are on Windows 10, which does not support Cantonese dictation.
+However, Windows 10 does not support Cantonese dictation.

 Write